 As a student in the program, there are expectations in place to guide you to successful completion of the End of Program Student Learning Outcomes (EPSLOs).
-Expectations such as coming to class prepared, critically thinking about what you have read, applying the knowledge to coursework and the clinical environment, and interacting with your instructors in the classroom.
-Visit with the instructor in their offices.
-Take advantage of practice labs, so you can ask questions before you must demonstrate your learning.
+Expectations such as being prepared, critically thinking about what you have read, applying the knowledge to coursework and the clinical environment, and interacting with your instructors in the courseroom.
+Correspond with the instructors.
 Ask questions when expectations are not clear.
 Develop learning communities and get to know one another.